What is it?

-- Comparison of treatment effect between randomised patients and non-randomised patients: this is a central aim of the analysis (Schmoor et al 1996); if there are observable differences between the treatment effect in the randomised and non-randomised patients, it may not be possible to conclude that the trial results are externally valid.
-However, these differences in treatment effects may be due to unmeasured or unknown confounding.
+- Comparison of treatment effect between randomised patients and non-randomised patients: this is a central aim of the analysis (Schmoor et al, 1996); if there are observable differences between the treatment effect in the randomised and non-randomised patients, it may not be possible to conclude that the trial results are externally valid.
+These differences in treatment effects may be due to unmeasured or unknown confounding.

-An alternative design to the CSS has been proposed that both helps understand the relationship between patient preferences and outcome, and retains the randomised design.
+An alternative design to CSS that both helps understand the relationship between patient preferences and outcome and retains the randomised design has been proposed.
 Patient preference is measured at baseline and patients who consent are randomised.
 The flowchart in figure 2 represents this process.
-The patient preference can then be used within the statistical analysis to understand how preference may affect outcomes in non-blinded studies.
+Patient preference can then be used within the statistical analysis to understand how preference may affect outcomes in non-blinded studies.

 Figure 2: Elicit patient preference prior to randomisation and use within statistical analysis, and only follow-up those who consent to randomisation.

 - Improves generalisability: external validity and generalisability of the trial are improved by retaining participants who have strong preferences – in the real-world – about which treatment they will receive.